cran/deepgp/README.md

 Maintainer: Annie S. Booth (<annie_booth@ncsu.edu>)

 Performs Bayesian posterior inference for deep Gaussian processes following Sauer, Gramacy, and Higdon (2023).
 See Sauer (2023) for comprehensive methodological details and <https://bitbucket.org/gramacylab/deepgp-ex/> for a variety of coding examples.
 Models are trained through MCMC including elliptical slice sampling of latent Gaussian layers and Metropolis-Hastings sampling of kernel hyperparameters.
 Vecchia-approximation for faster computation is implemented following Sauer, Cooper, and Gramacy (2023).
+Optional monotonic warpings are implemented following Barnett et al. (2024).
 Downstream tasks include sequential design through active learning Cohn/integrated mean squared error (ALC/IMSE; Sauer, Gramacy, and Higdon, 2023), optimization through expected improvement (EI; Gramacy, Sauer, and Wycoff, 2022), and contour location through entropy (Booth, Renganathan, and Gramacy, 2024).
 Models extend up to three layers deep; a one layer model is equivalent to typical Gaussian process regression.
 Incorporates OpenMP and SNOW parallelization and utilizes C/C++ under the hood.

 Run `help("deepgp-package")` or `help(package = "deepgp")` for more information.